 John Pennekamp Coral Reef State Park, Key Largo

 Relaxing and laid back, John Pennekamp is great for its variety of thick mangroves and open channels.
-Spot colorful fish and turtles as you paddle through the first undersea state park in the US.
+Spot colorful fish and turtles as you paddle through the first undersea state park in the United States.

-One of most secluded and top-notch paddling spots, Cedar Key has it all.
+One of Florida’s tiniest towns, Cedar Key has it all, including top-notch paddling spots.
 In the Cedar Keys National Wildlife Refuge, you are spoiled for choice of stunning landscapes with pristine islands, saltwater marshes, and winding channels.